RJ-04/5G-Planar-Antenna/README.md

 - **Radar Systems:** Autonomous vehicles & drones
 - **IoT & Smart Devices:** High-speed wireless connectivity
 - **Medical Imaging:** mmWave-based sensing

-Would you like a detailed report or further modifications to the design? 😊